 Then EPIK Made Me an Offer I Couldn’t Refuse

-While working on the cruise ship was an amazing experience, I couldn’t help but think that I wasn’t maximizing my full potential.
+While working on the cruise ship, I couldn’t help but think that I wasn’t maximizing my full potential.
 So, I began to research

 After a year of cruise ship life, I needed a change and more importantly, I needed to feel like I was progressing in life.
-I thought there would be enough opportunities to advance on the ship, but the truth is, it was a game of politics and I was unequipped to play.
+I thought there’d be enough opportunities to advance on the ship, but the truth is, it was a game of politics and mean girls and I was unequipped to play.

 After submitting all required application documents, I was notified less than 72 hours later that I had received the job.
 This was another moment of obnoxious screaming.